sevagh/freemusicdemixer.com/docs/about.md

 Free-music-demixer is a web adaptation of [umx.cpp](https://github.com/sevagh/umx.cpp), which is more focused on parity with the original model.
 This project was inspired by the "AI at the edge" [GGML project](https://ggml.ai/) (including [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and [llama.cpp](https://github.com/ggerganov/llama.cpp)), and WebAssembly is a great demo of client-side AI.

 The inference code is written in C++, using Eigen3 for numerical operations.
 Emscripten is used to compile it to WebAssembly.
-The model weights are quantized and compressed from 424 MB down to 45 MB with a slight hit to performance.
+The model weights are quantized and compressed from 424 MB down to 45 MB.
 [View source code on GitHub](https://github.com/sevagh/free-music-demixer).

 ### Customizations to UMX

-I have made some changes to UMX to make it more suitable for use in a web application.
+The architecture of UMX has been modified to make it more suitable for use in a web application.
 These include:
 - Quantizing the model weights to 8-bit integers
 - Compressing the model weights with gzip
 - Implementing a streaming LSTM architecture to allow larger tracks to be separated without crashing

 ### umx.cpp and demucs.cpp

-I intend to continue working on improving umx.cpp, and implementing demucs.cpp.
+I intend to continue working on improving umx.cpp, and eventually working on demucs.cpp.
 Demucs is one of the current leading state-of-the-art models for music demixing, but it is computationally more intensive and harder to implement than umx.cpp.

 The goal is to trickle features from the umx.cpp and demucs.cpp codebases into freemusicdemixer.com over time.